billythegoat356/Pandore/README.md

 Sweet!
 You now know how to publish your own Discord Bot!

-To buy a private key, please check my <a href="https://patreon.com/billythegoat356/">Patreon</a>.
+To buy another key, please check my <a href="https://patreon.com/billythegoat356/">Patreon</a>.
 <br><br>

 **2: Server**